 Intelligence: A Unifying Construct for the Social Sciences

-by Richard Lynn & Tatu Vanhanen
+Richard Lynn & Tatu Vanhanen

 This book challenges social scientists to reconsider the theoretical foundations of the study of social phenomena.
 Until now social scientists have assumed that varying environmental factors explain social phenomena and that there cannot be any common explanatory factor behind various social phenomena.
 However, the empirical evidence presented in this book and covering nearly 200 countries indicates that many kinds of human conditions depend significantly on differences in average intelligence of nations (national IQs).